sanketpadhyal/FacultyOne/README.md

 Educators often face:

-- Carrying pendrives
+* Carrying pendrives
-- Logging into personal drives on public PCs
+* Logging into personal drives on public PCs
-- Emailing files to themselves
+* Emailing files to themselves
-- Data leaks and account risk
+* Data leaks and account risk

 FacultyOne solves this with:

 ✅ Secure cloud storage
 ✅ Temporary classroom sessions
 ✅ Auto-expiring access tokens
 ✅ Verified educator-only access

 ---

 ## ✨ Key Features

 ### ☁️ Personal Academic Cloud

 Private storage for each approved educator.

 ### 🔑 One-Time Classroom Access

 Generate secure tokens to open files on classroom systems without revealing login credentials.

 ### 📂 Smart File Management

 Organize resources by subject, course, or semester.

 ### 🔐 Encrypted File Access

 Files are accessed via signed URLs and protected sessions.

 ### 🧑‍🏫 Approval-Based Platform

 Only verified educators are allowed.

 ### ⚡ Optimized for Classrooms

 Fast, responsive, and works smoothly on PCs, smart boards, tablets, and mobile devices.

 ---

 ## 📝 How It Works

 1. Educator registers on FacultyOne
 2. Admin reviews & approves account
 3. Educator uploads academic materials
 4. Educator generates up to 5 temporary classroom access tokens
 5. Token is used once to open a secure classroom session and is immediately invalidated
 6. Files open securely within the session and cannot be reused

 ---

 ## 💾 Storage Plans

 ### 🆓 Basic Plan (Free)

-- 100 MB secure academic cloud storage
+* 100 MB secure academic cloud storage
-- Private & encrypted
+* Private & encrypted

 ### ⭐ Premium Plan (Selected Educators)

-- 600 MB cloud storage
+* 600 MB cloud storage
-- Priority access & future upgrades
+* Priority access & future upgrades

-> Storage limits can be increased as infrastructure scales.
+> 🚀 **Update:** In future updates, the Basic (Free) plan will be upgraded to **600 MB storage** as infrastructure scales.

 ---

 ## 📊 Scalability & Performance

-FacultyOne is fully optimized for production use and currently running smoothly on free-tier cloud infrastructure.
+FacultyOne is fully optimized for production use and now running on **Google Cloud infrastructure**, ensuring high reliability and minimal downtime.

 Current capacity:

 ✅ 1,000+ users supported easily
-✅ Scalable to 5,000+ users with upgraded cloud resources
+✅ Scalable to 5,000+ users with upgraded cloud resources ✅ Secure token-based classroom sessions
-✅ Secure token-based classroom sessions
+✅ No downtime issues with cloud-backed deployment

 The platform architecture is designed to scale massively without core changes.